 Our teachers serve students identified with a specific learning disability including dyslexia, ADD/ADHD, students who struggle with anxiety, and high-functioning Autism Spectrum Disorder (formerly known as Asperger’s Syndrome).

 Many of our teachers have master’s degrees in special education, as well as degrees in their individual content areas.
 Several of our faculty members bring previous career experiences to the classroom, providing additional real-world applications to their lessons.

-As a partner in education, New Vistas School works with Liberty University, Lynchburg College, Randolph College, and Sweet Briar College to enable field study students, practicum and intern students, and student teachers in special education to observe and do practical studies on our campus.
+As a partner in education, New Vistas School works with Liberty University, University of Lynchburg, Randolph College, and Sweet Briar College to enable field study students, practicum and intern students, and student teachers in special education to observe and do practical studies on our campus.
 We are accredited by the Virginia Association of Independent Schools, licensed by the Virginia Department of Education, and an organizational member of the International Dyslexia Association through the Virginia Branch.

 The New Vistas School building was originally a private residence and contributes to a warm, homey atmosphere.
-Due to our small size, students, faculty, and staff often say they feel like a family.
-The members of our family come from all over the central Virginia area, including the city of Lynchburg and the counties of Amherst, Appomattox, Bedford, Campbell, Halifax, Nelson, Pittsylvania, and Rockbridge.
+Due to our small size, students, faculty, and staff form a close-knit community.
+The members of our NVS community come from all over the central Virginia area, including the city of Lynchburg and the counties of Amherst, Appomattox, Bedford, Campbell, Halifax, Nelson, Pittsylvania, and Rockbridge.

 New Vistas School is a special place filled with special people.
 I encourage you to come by and see the students and faculty in action—growing, learning, and supporting each other.
 We would be happy to meet you and your child and share with you how NVS puts the “special” in special education.